Senthamizhko/Group-Chat-Node/README.md

 By using socket.IO, we could able to perform real time data transfer(As soon as User1 sends data, it will be received by User2 and Vice versa)- Bidirectional with Client and server.

+How to Use?

+Clone code in to your local repository do npm i npm run dev